Ausfuesschen/AM2-Felsmalerei/README.md

 ## Object Detection (TensorFlow)
-Training of a neural network (inception_v2 architecture) using TensorFlow Object Detection API.
+Training of a neural network (inception_v2 architecture from the TensorFlow model zoo) using TensorFlow Object Detection API.

 ### Tensorflow Installation
 * Python 3 (up to 3.6.5) required